 - White American men form the majority of the terrorist group.
 Yes, your garden-variety, trigger-happy rednecks.
 How’s that for realistic?

-- The story is set in Montana, in the not-so-distant future.
+- The story takes place in Montana, in the not-so-distant future.

 - Many of the game’s conflicts mirror the issues America is facing today, including religious extremism and the rise of false news in a post-truth era.